 - Revascularisation should be attempted without delay in all patients presenting with critical limb ischaemia, whenever technically possible.

-- Amputation rates range from 5-20%, mainly in patients unsuitable for revascularisation, who are neurologically impaired or non-ambulatory.
+- Amputation rates are 20-25%, mainly in patients unsuitable for revascularisation, who are neurologically impaired or non-ambulatory.
 Amputation should not be considered unless all other options for revascularisation have been considered by a multidisciplinary team.

 - Quality of life is often significantly impaired, particularly as a result of reduced mobility.